DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "I don't feel you can call it 'reading' per se, but oh well it is fine."

-Just then Rinne, who was walking besides him, <span title="jp. 背後に振り向いた A bit unsure here">moved behind him</span>.
+Just then Rinne, who was walking besides him, suddenly turned back.

 "There is smell of people from yesterday."